 Touching on serious topics like heroes, friendship, and fears, and lighter fare like meaningful gifts, alter egos, and celebrity crushes, there’s truly something here for everyone—and truly limitless lessons to be learned.

 Use these topics for journal writing to prompt your own reflection or to help your class uncover new truths about themselves—and enjoy the rich gifts and secrets you unlock as you discover the great joy of journaling.

-Ok, without further ado, here are those topics for journaling writers of all ages!
+Ok, without further ado, grab your notebook or writing device because here are those topics for journal writing prompts for writers of all ages!